 This research programme will provide key insights and policy-relevant evidence to support improved learning outcomes for children across the world.

 Primary school enrolment has soared in recent decades: In 1950, an adult in a low-income country received just two years of schooling on average – this increased to over seven years by 2010.
 However, learning outcomes have not improved at anywhere near the same rate.
-Indeed, there’s an international body of evidence suggesting that even after a number of years of schooling, children have not grasped the most basic skills of literacy and numeracy.
+There is an international body of evidence suggesting that even after many years of schooling, children have not grasped the most basic skills of literacy and numeracy.

 There is an urgent need to gain insights into the barriers to effective learning, to help inform policy decision-making around interventions that will help accelerate and improve learning outcomes.
 We know from previous research that keeping children in school for longer and spending more on inputs such as textbooks and teacher training will not be enough.

-Research on Improving Systems of Education (RISE) – with £21 million for country research supported by DFID – has been established to address these knowledge gaps, and understand the challenges and opportunities around improving levels of learning in a range of contexts.
-By looking at education systems in a range of countries, we have a unique opportunity to explore their workings and consider why reform programmes succeed or fail - and what the impact is on learning
+The RISE programme has been established to address these knowledge gaps, and understand the challenges and opportunities around improving levels of learning in a range of contexts.
+By looking at education systems in a range of countries, we have a unique opportunity to explore their workings and consider why reform programmes succeed or fail - and what the impact is on learning.

-We are working in partnership with the Blavatnik School of Government and the Center for Global Development to develop a multi-year, multi-country research programme, combining leading academic knowledge with practical experience to build a policy-relevant evidence base on what makes education systems effective.
+We are working in partnership with the Blavatnik School of Government on a multi-year, multi-country research programme, combining leading academic knowledge with practical experience to build a policy-relevant evidence base on what makes education systems effective.

-The initial stage of the project will involve conducting scoping and feasibility exercises in the potential research countries.
-We are carrying out country engagement to understand the nuances of policy decision making and implementation in the shortlisted countries.
-This will inform the feasibility of research in potential countries, and how to maximise impact once the research starts producing findings.
+At the same time, the initial stage of the project involved scoping and feasibility exercises in potential research countries.
+In close collaboration with each country research team we developed country engagement strategy to understand the nuances of policy decision making and implementation in the RISE countries.
+The initial findings will be used throughout the programme to maximise the research impact.

 Specific services being provided by our combined team include:

-- Development and implementation of a country engagement strategy.
-In inception this includes a stakeholder mapping in around eight potential research countries.
-This will help understand what the interests of stakeholders are and what influence they have over policy reform.
-The strategy will also ensure policymakers are engaged with the programme and the research findings have maximum impact.
+- Development and implementation of a country engagement strategy, during the inception phase, which included a stakeholder mapping in eight potential research countries.
+This helped the team to understand what the interests of stakeholders are and what influence they have over policy reform.
+The strategy also helps to ensure policymakers are engaged with the programme and the research findings have maximum impact;

-- Development of the procurement process which will include a call for proposals to eventually contract five country research teams.
+- Development of the procurement process which included a call for proposals to eventually contract seven country research teams;

-- Setting up management and reporting frameworks for the country research teams.
+- Setting up management and reporting frameworks for the country research teams and political economy teams;

 - Establishing partnerships with other funders in order to crowd in funding or in-kind support to expand the programme.

-This research programme will help provide valuable insights for policy makers in low-income countries.
-By addressing key research questions, such as ‘what makes a system and what makes it function effectively’, our work will help build a bank of evidence to underpin effective education decision-making that ultimately supports improved learning outcomes.
+This research programme will help provide valuable insights for policy makers in developing countries.
+By addressing key research questions, such as ‘how can education systems be reformed to deliver better learning for all’”, our work will help build a bank of evidence to underpin effective education decision-making that ultimately supports improved learning outcomes.